bitpaint/Gource-Tools-postergenerator/README.md

 ## Directory Structure

-The tool will create a `repos` directory to store cloned repositories and an `Export` directory to save generated posters.
+The tool will create two main directories:
+- `repos/` - Stores cloned repositories
+- `posters/` - Saves generated posters, organized by repository name

+## Screenshots

+(Screenshots coming soon)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.